-On Friday, several foreign-based virtual private network (VPN) providers reported disruption in their services to Chinese users.
+On Friday, several foreign-based virtual private network (VPN) providers reported a disruption in their services to Chinese users.

-VPNs facilitate connection between a computer, a smartphone or other web-based devices and a server in a foreign country by establishing an encrypted conduit.
+VPNs facilitate the connection between a computer, a smartphone or other web-based devices and a server in a foreign country by establishing an encrypted conduit.
 Any transmission or transfer of data through this network is not detected by the government filters.
 A great number of Chinese use VPNs to access external news sources.

 The obstructions to connect to foreign websites have been linked to China’s censorship system upgrade, according to the Chinese English daily Global Times.

 Besides, China’s firewall technical upgrade has some technical glitch that redirects users away from the restricted websites to a different IP address, who are real users.

 China works upon a loophole within the DNS to intercept the Internet traffic going in and out of the country.
 Whenever it spots a request for any restricted website, it redirects that request to a non-existent IP address (ether) resulting in the request’s time out.

 However, following the upgrade the redirects have been routed to real users causing their servers to fail as they receive millions of requests from Chinese users.

 The upgrade has impacted not just the accidental worldwide net users but also tens of millions of Chinese users who could not access the web.
 The Chinese websites were in a mess, said Qihoo 360 – a country anti-virus vendor.